 Here are some points for us to be more effective as witnesses in our day-to-day walk.

 Be available, alert and understand the assignment.
 The end goal of our mission here on earth is to be agents of reconciliation, carrying out the great commission to go into all the world and preach the gospel.
-So be present and available to God wherever we are and wherever He sends us, at work, supermarket, gym, taxis, buses.
-Say "Lord I am available."
-Romans 12:1 MSG So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going-to-work, and walking-around life—and place it before God as an offering.
+So be present and available to God wherever we are and wherever He sends us, at work, supermarket, gym, taxis, and buses.
+Say, "Lord, I am available."
+Romans 12:1 MSG So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going to work, and walking-around life—and place it before God as an offering.
 Embracing what God does for you is the best thing you can do for him.

 Listen.
-Keep your spiritual ears tuned to heaven even in the daily business of your work and home life for who the Lord would direct you to.
+Keep your spiritual ears tuned to heaven even in the daily business of your work and home life for who the Lord would direct you.
 Also, listen to others as they speak and share with you.
-What are the deep seated needs of those in our circle?
+What are the deep-seated needs of those in our circle?
 How can we meet those needs with the love and gospel of Christ?

 Let us be patient.
-Just like different fruit take different length of time to ripen, so too it may take years for God to work in people’s hearts to bring them to a place where they are ready to say yes to Him.
+Just like different fruit takes different lengths of time to ripen, it may take years for God to work in people’s hearts to bring them to a place where they are ready to say yes to Him.
 Others may hear once and be impacted to change immediately!
-Let us be patient, and not be weary in our prayers or in well-doing but trust the Lord of the harvest that nothing he calls us to do is wasted time, even if it seems not much is happening or we are not being as fruitful as we would like.
-Our prayers and efforts are softening hard hearts and hard ground and we must keep on until the fullness of time comes.
-We may be seed planters OR we may reap what others have sown.
+Let us be patient and not be weary in our prayers or in well-doing but trust the Lord of the harvest that nothing he calls us to do is wasted time, even if it seems not much is happening or we are not being as fruitful as we would like.
+Our prayers and efforts are softening hard hearts and hard ground, and we must keep on until the fullness of time comes.
+We may be seed planters, OR we may reap what others have sown.
 Gal 6: 7 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 8 Whoever sows to please their flesh, from the flesh will reap destruction; whoever sows to please the Spirit, from the Spirit will reap eternal life.
-9 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
-10 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers.
+9 Let us not become weary in doing good, for at the proper time, we will reap a harvest if we do not give up.
+10 Therefore, as we have the opportunity, let us do good to all people, especially to those who belong to the family of believers.